arpittiwari24/Coding-Challenges/README.md

-This Repo contains all the folders and code that I have written while solving challenges from the famous https://codingchallenges.fyi/challenges website .
+This repo contains all the code that I have written while solving challenges from the famous https://codingchallenges.fyi/challenges website .
 You can raise issues in the existing code , copy the code for your own purposes and also star it if you find it useful .